-Having presented the structured chunk in general terms, we now present the structure chunk as we propose to use it for the storage of sparse datasets – first without variablelength data, and then with.
-Finally, we show the possible use of the structured chunk to represent dense datasets with variablelength data.
+Having presented the structured chunk in general terms, we now present the structured chunk as we propose to use it for the storage of sparse datasets – first without variable-length data, and then with.
+Finally, we show the possible use of the structured chunk to represent dense datasets with variable-length data.

 Table 5: Structured Chunk to store sparse dataset of fixed-size datatype